Unsure where you owe sales or use tax

 Before filing or registering in Texas, many businesses estimate exposure to understand potential liability and risk.

 Texas creates significant exposure risk due to a combination of broad nexus rules, strong audit authority, and strict penalties once exposure is identified.
+Texas exposure is commonly identified after the fact, when data matching or enforcement activity has already begun.

 Factors that commonly create exposure include: